iDoc1/Music-Genre-Neural-Network/README.md

 * Random Forest
 * SVM

 The results were horrible.
 The test data accuracies are summarized in the "classical_models_results.txt" file.
 The Random Forest with 500 tress achieved about 26% accuracy.
-The rest achieve 10-20% accuracy, just barely better than randomly guessing one of the 10 possible genres.
-The meant that I needed to try a different approach.
+The rest achieved 10-20% accuracy, just barely better than randomly guessing one of the 10 possible genres.
+This meant that I needed to try a different approach.

 ### Traditional Model
 The next approach I took was to utilize Tensorflow to build a traditional, forward feed neural network.
-The network I build consisted on 3 hidden layers and a softmax output layer with dropout applied after each hidden layer.
+The network I built consisted of 3 hidden layers and a softmax output layer with dropout applied after each hidden layer.
 The model is defined in the "traditional_neural_network.py" file.

 This model achieved about 24% accuracy on the test data - worse than the Random Forest approach.
 Again, this signaled that I needed to try another approach.